cx478815108/TokenHybrid/README.md

 This is a tool that will **get you out of a server** ,using HTML,CSS,JS to build native interface.
 The following troubles will disappear.

- -  1. You can skip the long process that you need to update the app content or submit to the app store.
+ -  1. You can skip the long process that you need to update the content of app or submit it to the app store.
  -  2. No longer rely on the server.
 You can control the contents of the app dynamically.
 Bonus scenes are easy to creat.
  -  3. Replace some H5 apps with this tool and provide a better experience.

+Thesr is no doubt that `TokenHybrid` will increase the flexibility of development！

 ------------------------
 ### How to get out of a server